DonniH/iClassified/README.md

 At this point you should plug in your OMNIKEY reader and install the following [drivers](http://www.proxmark.org/files/Various%20Hardware/OMNIKEY%205x21/OMNIKESY5x21_V1_2_0_14.exe).

-[b]Only the drivers from 2009 and below will work with iClassiified![/b]
+**Only the drivers from 2009 and below will work with iClassiified!**

 # Installing the driver on Windows (work the same with Windows XP)